top of page

 I Never Thought I Could Write a Song.
 Then I Wrote Three

-I grew up loving music, listening to songs.
+I grew up loving music and listening to songs.
 I also learned the piano.
 But writing one?
-That was for other people — people with real talent, real training, the kind of gift you either have or you don't.
+That was for other people — those with real talent, real training.
+The kind of gift you either have or you don't.
 I never once thought of myself as someone who could write a song.

 Then I wrote another.
 And another.

-This post is about those three songs — what inspired each one, and what it felt like to make something I never thought I was allowed to make.
+This post is about those three songs — what inspired each one and what it felt like to create something I never thought I was allowed to make.
 But more than that, it's an invitation.
 If you've ever had a sentence, a feeling, or even a half-formed idea rattling around in your head, you're closer to making something real than you think.

 This song was inspired by a line from 鲁豫 Lu Yu's book 《岩中花述》 — a collection drawn from her podcast — where she writes: "To live is meaning itself."

 We grow up believing life must mean something to be worth living.
-So we search — desperately, earnestly — writing it in our hearts, carving it into our chest, asking over and over as if the right answer would finally give us somewhere to stand.
+So, we search — desperately and earnestly — writing it in our hearts, carving it into our chest.
+We ask over and over, as if the right answer would finally give us somewhere to stand.

 To live is meaning itself.
 No proof required.
 No explanation needed.
 Like breathing.
 Like sunrise.
 It simply happens.

-This second song is inspired by my recent fascination and shock at what AI can do for us, from creating my first podcast, vibe coding my first app to writing my first song - we are truly living in "The Magic Era"!
+This second song is inspired by my recent fascination and shock at what AI can do for us.
+From creating my first podcast to vibe coding my first app and writing my first song — we are truly living in "The Magic Era"!

 For most of human history, a single lifetime wasn't enough.
-To become a doctor, a lawyer, a filmmaker, a musician — you had to choose one path, commit to it for decades, and accept that everything else would remain a dream.
+To become a doctor, a lawyer, a filmmaker, or a musician — you had to choose one path, commit to it for decades, and accept that everything else would remain a dream.
+Not anymore.

 This song is about the moment you realize the rules have changed.
-That the barriers between who you are and who you could be are thinner than you ever imagined.
-That the voice in your head saying "I'm not qualified", "I'm not ready", "I need more time" — that voice is running on an old operating system.
+The barriers between who you are and who you could be are thinner than you ever imagined.
+That voice in your head saying "I'm not qualified," "I'm not ready," or "I need more time" — that voice is running on an old operating system.

 The Magic Era isn't about technology.
 It's about permission — the kind you give yourself when you finally understand what's possible.

 Dream bigger.
-Then bigger than that.
+Then dream bigger than that.
 Because the only question left worth asking is:

 What if it actually happens?

-I was inspired to write this song after watching a debate about the question of "Is it more difficult to follow what most people do in life?"
+I was inspired to write this song after watching a debate about the question: "Is it more difficult to follow what most people do in life?"

-You Say You're Just an Ordinary Person is a letter you write to yourself at 3am — when the noise of other people's expectations finally goes quiet, and you're left alone with the question you've been avoiding:
+You Say You're Just an Ordinary Person is a letter you write to yourself at 3 AM — when the noise of other people's expectations finally goes quiet.
+You're left alone with the question you've been avoiding:

 Am I living my life, or someone else's version of it?

 The song traces a journey most people recognize but rarely name out loud.
-The moment you chose the "safe" path not because it was yours, but because it was crowded.
+The moment you chose the "safe" path, not because it was yours, but because it was crowded.
 The exhaustion of walking a road that was never built for you — every step heavier than it should be, the fog never lifting.
-And then, quietly, the turning point: closing your eyes and finally listening to the one voice that was always there.
+Then, quietly, the turning point: closing your eyes and finally listening to the one voice that was always there.

 But the outside world doesn't stay quiet for long.
 People watch.
 People talk.
 They call it wasted time.
 They say you'll come back.
-And the hardest part isn't proving them wrong — it's realizing that you once said the same things to yourself.
+The hardest part isn't proving them wrong — it's realizing that you once said the same things to yourself.

 By the end, the answer isn't loud.
 It's just one line, left hanging in the air: